rbuchberger/objective_elements/README.md

 # Elements

-This is a tiny for building nicely formatted HTML using sane, readable Ruby.
-I use it for writing jekyll plugins, but you can use it anywhere.
+This is a tiny gem that builds nicely formatted HTML from sane, readable Ruby.
+I use it for jekyll plugins, but you can use it anywhere.
 It's ~100 lines, with no dependencies.

 Have you ever tried to build HTML with string concatenation and interpolation?
 At first it seems simple, but once you account for all the what-ifs, the indentation, the closing tags, and the